kukuu/microservices-nodejs-docker-nginx/README.md

 6. Not scalable

-7. Minimum log management and tracking - resulting in countless hours of debugging.
+7. Minimum log management and tracking - resulting in countless hours of debugging and trouble shooting.

 Motivation: